5.00 out of 6 votes

 - Table linens: tablecloths, napkins, placemats, and runners

-- Bathroom accessories: shower curtains, bath mats, and related items
+- Bathroom accessories: shower curtains, bath mats

-Average Discount Percentages
+Average Discount Percentages by Retailer Type

-The spread is wide, and it breaks down roughly by retailer tier:
+The spread varies by retailer tier:

 - Discount and mass-market stores: 20-50% off on most items, clearance reaching 60-70%